-Unraveling how the built environment can be used to create healthy and connected communities in which everyone can thrive.
-CEC-design.com provides a comprehensive list of best practices that can be used to strengthen the economic and cultural vitality of neighborhoods, cities, regions, and states.
-Search by building type and city and share solutions with your elected officials and other advocates or connect with organizations and institutions that align with your goals and priorities.Explore
+Informing how the built environment can be a medium for creating healthy and connected communities in which everyone can thrive.
+CEC-design.com fuses research findings with design-related best practices that can be used to eliminate health, income, and educational racial disparities and strengthen the economic and cultural vitality of neighborhoods, cities, regions, and states.
+You can search by building type and city, foster synergies with other cultural enrichers, and connect with us for more targeted resources and dialogues.Explore

 For Landscapes of Hope see here.

 To subscribe for CEC Weekly Ties, click here.

 Minnesota along with the Greater Minneapolis/St Paul region consistently rank among the top in the country:

 - No. 2 “Best states to live in”

 - Three most innovative cities in the world

 - No. 1 place to raise a family in the United States